Marina Lévy

 Marina Lévy is a French oceanographer.
-She is Director of Research at CNRS and, since March 15, 2024, ocean advisor to the President of Institut de recherche pour le développement (France).
+She is Director of Research at CNRS.

 Her research focuses on the interactions between ocean physics and biogeochemistry, in relation to climate and biodiversity.

 Education and early career

 In 1989, she was admitted to the École Polytechnique, where she specialized in physics.
 She earned her PhD in oceanography, meteorology, and environmental sciences from Sorbonne University in 1996, with a dissertation entitled Modelling Biogeochemical Processes in the Northwestern Mediterranean: Seasonal Cycle and Mesoscale Variability.

 She then earned a postdoctoral fellowship at Columbia University's Lamont-Doherty Earth Observatory in the United States, before her admission at the French National Centre for Scientific Research (CNRS) in 1998.
 In 2006, she received her Habilitation à diriger des recherches (accreditation to supervise research) from Sorbonne University, with a review dissertation entitled The Modulation of Biological Production by Mesoscale Ocean Turbulence.